balancer/balancer-v2-monorepo/pkg/deployments/DEPLOYING.md

 ## Running Tests

-Some tasks define fork tests, which consist of creating a local form from real network and some block, running the task on said fork, and then performing tests on top.
+Some tasks define fork tests, which consist of creating a local fork from a real network at a given block, running the task on said fork, and then performing tests.

 Unlike regular deployments, this requires access to an _archive node_ instead of a regular RPC endpoint.
 [Alchemy](https://www.alchemy.com/) provides access to these on their free tier.
 They are configured the same way as [regular deployment endpoints](#prerequisites) (it is possible to simply use the archive endpoint for all purposes, including contract deployment).

-Once that is setup, fork tests can be run:
+Once that is set up, fork tests can be run:

 ```bash
 $ yarn test